"These Principles are very important – they remind us as social democrats not simply where we’ve been, but where we want to go." - Ed Broadbent

 Climate change is an existential crisis.
 As the world’s economy decarbonizes over the next few decades social democrats must ensure that this process results in good new jobs, and that those in polluting industries receive a “just transition.”

-- The transformative potential of electing social democratic governments responsive to robust social movements.
+- Understanding the transformative potential of electing social democratic governments responsive to robust social movements.

 Lasting societal change can only come about through harnessing the creativity and power of social movements and ensuring progressives are elected so that they can govern for the common good.
 Social democrats, therefore, work tirelessly for change in and outside of election periods.

-- Workplace democracy including the right to a trade union and the fundamental role of the labour movement.
+- Strengthening workplace democracy including the right to a trade union and the fundamental role of the labour movement.

 The trade union movement is one of the few democratic forces with the heft to push back against the excesses of capital.
 As such, unions are good for our entire society not just for their members.
 As workplaces change it is more critical than ever that workers have access to basic necessities like paid sick days to make possible a life of dignity.
 Social democrats should also make room for other forms of economic democracy such as cooperatives.